For those new to this website:

 - Titanium (Ti): 10,100 +/- 400 ppm

-For Context: The amount of Lead that is considered toxic in a newly manufactured item intended for use by children is anything 90 ppm Lead or higher in the paint or coating, or 100 ppm Lead (or higher) in the substrate.
+For Context: The amount of Lead that is considered toxic in a newly manufactured item intended for use by children is anything 90 ppm Lead or higher in the paint, finish or coating, or anything 100 ppm Lead (or higher) in the substrate.
 Federal agencies agree that there is no safe level of Lead exposure for humans, especially for children.

 If you are new to this blog and want to learn more about XRF testing (which is one of the primary scientific testing methodologies used by the U.S. Consumer Product Safety Commission (CPSC) to test for Lead and other toxicants in modern consumer goods intended for use by children) click here and here.

 Tests on these measuring cups were done multiple times, for a minimum of 60 seconds each.
 Metals not detected by the XRF in consumer goods mode are not listed.
 All consumer goods test results reported on this blog are replicable.

 This is another good example that supports the consideration that “Made in the USA” does not automatically always mean Lead-safe (especially when it comes to vintage items!)
 Click here to see more “Made in the USA” items that I have tested.